realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | *WC/RC hybrid mode* |

 To toggle WC/RC hybrid mode, type 113 followed by ENTER.
-To disable WC and/or RC mode, type 110 and ENTER.
+To return to the default display mode, type 110 and ENTER.

 ### Minimal mode

 In "Minimal" mode, the *Present Time* display shows the weekday instead of the year, the other displays are switched off.
-In order to enable this mode, enter "117" followed by ENTER.
-To disable, type "110" and ENTER.
+In order to enable this mode, enter 117 followed by ENTER.
+If an SD card is present, Minimal mode is persistent across reboots.
+To return to the default display mode, type 110 and ENTER.

 Minimal mode is disabled automatically under the same conditions as World Clock mode.